-- Guaranteed: Any time the word “guaranteed” is used in relation to any investment, run away.
+- Guaranteed: Any time the word “guaranteed” is used in relation to any investment other than U.S. government bonds, run away.
 No reputable investment firm’s compliance team would allow this word to be printed on anything to anyone.
 Period.

-- Unsolicited: Investment opportunities that arrive unsolicited from an unknown source should be met with heavy skepticism.
+- Unsolicited: Investment opportunities that arrive unsolicited and/or come from an unknown source should be met with heavy skepticism.
 Do your homework.

-- Before It’s Too Late: Ignore any ad that pressures you to act quickly.
+- Before It’s Too Late: Ignore any investment opportunity that pressures you to act quickly.
+Investment decisions should never, under any circumstances, be rushed.
 It’s usually better to miss out than to move too fast.

 - By Invitation Only: Any invitation to a selective opportunity or one that urges you to keep the offer to yourself to prevent too many people from knowing about it is a red flag.